Find a Qualified Attorney Near You

 Need More Help?
 Contact A Lawyer

-It can be hard to navigate U.S. immigration on your own.
-It's important to seek legal assistance if you're struggling through a process in the immigration system.
-It's essential to know your rights.
+If you’re an immigrant in Louisiana, it’s essential to know your rights.
 Whatever your unique set of circumstances, legal advice from a licensed immigration lawyer is an invaluable resource.
-They can help you work through the following:
+They can help you work through:

 - Deportation or removal proceedings